 “What the tool is helping Aerie accomplish is helping reps know what to look for,” said Akshay Mehta, the ZS project lead for the engagement.
 “If they see a change in trend, they can ask why the change is happening and consider what actions they might need to take to reverse that trend.
 Within that framework, the tool is helping the reps on a day-in, day-out basis.”

-The success of the REVO tool can be measured in part by how rapidly the capability was introduced to the sales force, empowering Aerie to better engage its customer base as its products hit the market.
+The success of the platform can be measured in part by how rapidly the capability was introduced to the sales force, empowering Aerie to better engage its customer base as its products hit the market.

 “Achieving operational excellence at the pace we did allows a small company like Aerie to effectively compete in the marketplace with much bigger players,” said Tad Heitmann, Aerie’s head of communications.
 “The sophistication of the robust, actionable platform that Aerie and ZS have built together is enabling our commercial organization to operate at a higher level.
 We’re educating the sales force to optimize the use of their resources, to be better consumers of data and to expect more from the data they are consuming."